Azure/Verified-Telemetry/README.md

 # File Structure
 The VT library has been structured around the following components:
-* [Core.]
-This module includes core functions to support verified telemetry, such as functions to collect, validate and evaluate sensor fingerprints.
+* [Core.](./src/core) This module includes core functions to support verified telemetry, such as functions to collect, validate and evaluate sensor fingerprints.
-* [Middleware.]() This module contains implementations to support interactions with Azure IoT Middleware for Azure RTOS.
+* [Middleware.](./src/middleware) This module contains implementations to support interactions with Azure IoT Middleware for Azure RTOS.
-* [Platform.]() This module helps in making the library compatible with several hardware devices and OS kernels.
+* [Platform.](./src/platform) This module helps in making the library compatible with several hardware devices and OS kernels.

+The structure of the library is as follows:
 * **/inc** Contains Header files for core, middeware and platform components

 * **/src** Contains implementations for all the header files in **/inc**.